jonbnewman/mobx-store-provider/README.md

        This is the wrapper component you can use to provide your application with the store.

        Under the hood, this is the React `Context.Provider`, so it's use is the same.
-Wrap your application with it, and provide the `value` property, and in this case, our store instance.
+Wrap your application with it, and provide the `value` property, in this case, our store instance.

        ```javascript
        import StoreProvider from "mobx-store-provider";